-In most older homes, the average size of a bathroom is considerably smaller, with the largest of these reaching 70 to 100 square feet.
-There are anomalies, of course, with the master bath in some homes being a simple half bath with 20 square feet or a three-quarter bath of about 50 square feet.
+In most older homes, the average size of a master bathroom is considerably smaller, with the largest of these reaching 70 to 100 square feet.
+There are anomalies, of course, with the primary bath in some homes being instead a half bath that takes up 20 square feet, or a three-quarter bath of about 50 square feet.

 Half Baths and Powder Rooms